concave-org/concave/README.md

 #### HTML events

 To be able to react on HTML events e.g. click you have to pass a special property `_attrs` in your props.
-Every function you pass will be threated as dispatchable return object for a state reducer:
+If your passed function returns an object, concave will dispatch this as an action on the pipeline:

 ```javascript
 const props = {